 Let's dig into a bit more tangible ways to measure your financial well-being.

-Measuring Financial Wellbeing – Your 3 Measurements
+Measuring Financial Well-being – Your Financial Well-being Quiz

-Are you ready to actually measure your financial wellbeing?
+Are you ready to actually measure your financial well-being?

 Remember, there's no, true, definition of what makes a person financially well or financially not well.
 But you can certainly still see what some typical money indicators of wellness are saying about your own life.